-• Be prepared to take an active role in matters where the CEO may have a real or perceived conflict, including takeovers and attacks by activist hedge funds focused on the CEO; and

-• Determine that appropriate records of the foregoing are timely created and maintained.
+- Be prepared to take an active role in matters where the CEO may have a real or perceived conflict, including in the context of takeovers and attacks by activist hedge funds focused on the CEO; and - Determine that appropriate records of the foregoing are timely created and maintained.

-To meet these expectations, corporations should seek to:
+Corporations should seek to:

-• Have a sufficient number of directors to staff the requisite standing and special committees to meet investor and other stakeholder expectations for experience, expertise, diversity and periodic refreshment;

-• Consider whether the corporation would benefit from the addition of management or board committees focused on finance, risk management and compliance, and especially ESG governance;

-• Compensate directors commensurately with the time and effort that they are required to devote and the responsibility that they assume;

-• Have directors who have knowledge of, and experience with, the corporation's businesses and key developments and drivers that impact those businesses, even if this results in the board having more than one director who is not "independent";

-• Have directors who are able to devote sufficient time to preparing for and attending board and committee meetings and engaging with investors and other stakeholders;

-• Have directors who recognize that institutional investors and other thirdparty ESG activists will monitor the composition of the board of directors for expertise on particular aspects of ESG (such as climate and diversity) and for presence on the board of known opponents of an ESG issue;

-• Have directors who recognize that ESG activists may take secondary action to have the company pressure customers and suppliers with respect to an ESG issue and similarly to have customers and suppliers pressure the company;
+- Have a sufficient number of directors to staff the requisite standing and special committees to meet investor and other stakeholder expectations for experience, expertise, diversity and periodic refreshment; - Consider whether the corporation would benefit from the addition of management or board committees focused on finance, risk management and compliance, or ESG governance; - Compensate directors commensurately with the time and effort that they are required to devote and the responsibility that they assume; - Have directors who have knowledge of, and experience with, the corporation's businesses and key developments and drivers that impact those businesses, even if this results in the board having more than one director who is not "independent"; - Have directors who are able to devote sufficient time to preparing for and attending board and committee meetings and engaging with investors and other stakeholders; - Have directors who recognize that institutional investors and other third-party ESG activists will monitor the composition of the board of directors for expertise on particular aspects of ESG (such as climate and diversity) and for presence on the board of known opponents of an ESG issue; - Have directors who recognize that ESG activists may take secondary action to have the company pressure customers and suppliers with respect to an ESG issue, and similarly, to have customers and suppliers pressure the company;

-• Provide directors with all the data that is necessary for making sound decisions regarding performance, strategy, compensation, ESG issues, financial stability, and stakeholder allocation;

-• Provide directors with regular tutorials by internal and external experts as part of expanded director education and to ensure that directors have the information and expertise they need to respond to disruption, evaluate current strategy, strategize beyond the horizon and integrate and balance the interests of the stakeholders; and

-• Maintain a collegial relationship among and between the company's senior executives and the members of the board that facilitates frank and vigorous discussion and enhances the board's role as strategic partner, evaluator and monitor.
+- Provide directors with all the data that is necessary for making sound decisions regarding performance, strategy, compensation, ESG issues, financial stability and stakeholder allocation; - Provide directors with regular tutorials by internal and external experts as part of expanded director education, and to provide directors with the information and expertise they need to respond to disruption, evaluate current strategy, strategize beyond the horizon and integrate and balance the interests of stakeholders; and - Maintain a collegial relationship among and between the company's senior executives and the members of the board that facilitates frank and vigorous discussion and enhances the board's role as strategic partner, evaluator and monitor.